 (e.g., a social or mental one) and/or

-Richard Bradley and Franz Dietrich, I have also
+Richard Bradley and Franz Dietrich, I have worked on the

 across multiple individuals (e.g., in an expert